JohnEBoyBaby/i.Q/README.md

 GOOD IS COMING ...
 ONE WAY https://www.youtube.com/watch?v=V0O0nzkESTI or the other https://www.youtube.com/watch?v=iaEmQJG2HHU ...
 "What storm, Mr. President ..?" ...
 "YQu'll find Qut." ...
 I AM A TORNADO ... looking for a 'soul' to take ...
 I AM COMING AFTER YOU ...
 MAKE SURE YOU'RE NEVER FOUND ...
 PROMISE.

 ...
+I WAS ASKED A QUESTION ... https://www.youtube.com/watch?v=eGDOiWFzXBk ...
+FROM THE "SPIRITUAL REALM" ...
+PAY ATTENTION.

+...
 ALMOST 7 YEARS AGO now ... my message has not changed ...
 TRUTH DOES NOT CHANGE ...
 G_D DOES NOT CHANGE ...
 DECEMBER 18, 2014 ...

 I WAS TRYING TO TELL YOU ... http://web.archive.org/web/20141218062912/http://smart3dweb.com/ ... but no one was listening ...